RitaSensei/ritasensei/README.md

 <!-- </div> -->

 <!--Intro start-->
-- 📍 I’m based in Salé, Morocco
+- 📍 I’m based in Casablanca, Morocco

 - 🌱 I’m currently learning **Java, Spring Boot, and React Native** while also focusing on learning how to write **clean code**.